srimanthtenneti/Deep-Q-Networks/README.md

 # Local Installation
 1) Clone or download this repo : https://github.com/udacity/deep-reinforcement-learning/tree/master/
 2) Then download the environment and unzip it into this folder : https://github.com/udacity/deep-reinforcement-learning/tree/master/p1_navigation
+3) Make sure all of the files including the agent , navigation and model are in the same folder.
-3) Then you are good to go.
+4) Then you are good to go.

 # Required Libraries
 1) Matplotlib - pip install matplotlib.